 Every medicine has an approved generic name.
 If it is made by several companies, each will also give the medicine a brand (trade) name.
 So one medicine may have a generic name and also have one or more brand names.
 This can sometimes lead to confusion.

-- Brand (trade) name.
-Many medicines also have one or more brand names.
+Many medicines also have one (or more) brand names.
 This is chosen by the company that makes it.
 Several companies may make the same generic medicine, each with their own brand name.
 The name is often chosen to be memorable for advertising, or to be easier to say or spell than the generic name.
 For example, paracetamol is a generic name.
 There are several companies that make this with brand names such as Panadol®, Calpol®, etc.

 The brand name is usually written most clearly on any packaging.
 However, you will always see the generic name written somewhere on the packet (often in small print).
 Some medicines only have the generic name on the packet.